ruggeri/tech-notes/randos/bicycles/maintenance-log.md

 ## Maintenance Log

+- 2022-08-19
+  - I noticed some resistance when pedaling, so I decided to service the gearhub.
+  - I took the wheel off.
+I did a lot of cleaning and degreasing of the frame, rims, and spokes.
+  - I removed the gearhub.
+I disassembled it into its two main parts.
+I put it in degreaser in the ultrasonic.
+I then regreased it and dunked it in automatic transmission fluid.
+  - I could not replace the ball bearings at this time, since I didn't have the right size.
+Also, I couldn't access the right-hand cone bearings because I lacked a special Shimano disassembly tool.
+  - I reinstalled the wheel.
+I torqued the axle nuts to 45Nm.
+I had recently torqued them to 55Nm after I noticed them slip, but I think that was hurting the paint.
+I degreased the serrated locknuts in the ultrasonic.
+Hopefully that grips better.
+  - I also degreased the chain, and regreased it with Squirt Lube.
+  - I still notice that the hub is pretty draggy.
+Was it always this draggy?
+Backpedaling accelerates the wheel backward.
+Pedaling forward, the wheel accelerates, but then if I let go, the cranks turn forward on their own.
+  - I could try to further grease the hub when I get the necessary parts to finish disassembly.
+Before that, I can see if the same problem manifests with the locknuts loosened.
+I can also try to adjust the cup-and-cone bearings on the non-drive side.
 - 2022-07-11
   - I took the chain off, cleaned it (sprayed it with Finish Line Speed Degreaser in a bucket), and regreased with Tri Flow (removing